Do you have lots of apples left over from the apple taste test you did with the kids? You did do that, right?

 Bake at 225°F for about 2 hours, flipping several times during cooking.
 Here’s my full disclosure: it seems every time I make these, the cooking time is different — probably due to my lack of mandoline and rather thickly cut slices.
 Also, some apples have a higher water content than other, so will take longer.
 However, it is nearly impossible to overcook these so simply leave in the oven, flipping every now and then until they reach the desired state of crispiness and yumminess.
 If you have to leave the house, turn off the oven and leave the slices inside.
 They will be fine.

-If you miraculously make more than you can eat in a day (that has never happened to me), store in an airtight container.
+If you miraculously make more than you can eat in a day (that has never happened to me), store in an airtight container and snack on them with hot apple cider and cranberry ice sticks.